 From the crafting of giant sand sculptures to the creation of huge buildings, we have time-lapsed numerous projects, both manned and unmanned.

 In this blog, we would like to share with you the professional time-lapse tips that we’ve gathered over the years on the various projects we’ve delivered.

 A time-lapse video is a useful tool for companies.
 It allows them to showcase ongoing projects over a period of time.
 Not only is it a versatile marketing tool but it also acts as an archive of the project.
 There is something incredibly satisfying when watching two years’ worth of work come together smoothly in two minutes.

 When you are making a time-lapse there is little wiggle room for mistakes.
 If you mess up – or the camera fails – you cannot get back the time and progression you’ve lost.

 Say you muck up three months of construction progression footage you can’t really go back to the client and ask them for a do-over.

 Simplicity is not so simple to attain!

-While time-lapse may look easy, they aren’t so straight forward.
+While time-lapse may look easy, they aren’t so straightforward.
 It takes real skill to make something look that easy!
 Apps and auto time-lapse cameras are perfectly good if you are only creating a video for your own personal social media feed.
-However, if you are looking to show off your brand, company or work then you will need to invest in something with a much higher quality.
+However, if you are looking to show off your brand, company, or work then you will need to invest in something with much higher quality.
 With our handy time-lapse

 Apps and auto time-lapse cameras are perfectly good if you are only creating a video for your own personal social media feed.
-However, if you are looking to show off your brand, company or work then you will need to invest in something with a much higher quality.
+However, if you are looking to show off your brand, company, or work then you will need to invest in something with much higher quality.